mknichel/javascript-errors/README.md

 See https://googlechrome.github.io/samples/promise-rejection-events/ and https://www.chromestatus.com/feature/4805872211460096 for more information.

+This is not supported in any other browser.

 ### Web Workers

 Web workers, including dedicated workers, shared workers, and service workers, are becoming more popular in applications today.
 Since all of these workers are separate scripts from the main page, they each need their own error handling code.
 It is recommended that each worker script install its own error handling and reporting code for maximum effectiveness handling errors from workers.